syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/lazy-load-grouping.md

 To enable this feature, you need to set the [groupSettings->enableLazyLoading](../../api/grid/groupSettings/#enableLazyLoading) and [enableInfiniteScrolling](../../api/grid/#enableinfinitescrolling) properties to **true**.

-The following example demonstrates how to enable the lazy load grouping with infinite scrolling feature using the `groupSettings->enableLazyLoading` and `enableInfiniteScrolling` properties.
+The following example demonstrates how to enable the lazy load grouping with infinite scrolling feature using the `groupSettings.enableLazyLoading` and `enableInfiniteScrolling` properties.

 {% if page.publishingplatform == "typescript" %}